 Periodontists receive extensive training in these areas, including three additional years of residency education beyond the completion of dental school.
 They are familiar with the latest techniques for diagnosing and treating periodontal disease, and are also trained in performing cosmetic periodontal procedures.

 Periodontists often treat more problematic periodontal cases, such as those with moderate-severe gum disease or a complex medical history.
 These specialists offer a wide range of treatments, such as non-surgical scaling and root planing (“Tissue Conditioning”) (in which the infected surface of the root is cleaned) or root surface debridement (in which damaged tissue is removed).

 They also specialize in the treatment of patients with severe gum problems using a range of surgical procedures, in which both gum (“Soft Tissue or Gum Grafting”) and bone (“Pocket Reduction Therapy” with “Regenerative Therapy”) can be grown around teeth.
 In addition, should teeth require removal, periodontists are specially trained in the placement and repair of “Dental Implants.”

 During the first visit, Dr. Tom or Dr. Fred will review the patient’s complete medical and dental histories.
-It is extremely important for the periodontist to know if any medications are being taken or the patient is being treated for any condition that can affect periodontal care, such as heart disease, diabetes, or pregnancy.
+It is extremely important for the periodontist to know whether any medications are being taken or the patient is being treated for any condition that might affect periodontal care, such as heart disease, diabetes, or pregnancy.

 WHO SHOULD SEE A PERIODONTIST?